elbahjacharafeddine/skin-app-dermatology/README.md

 This application was generated using JHipster 8.0.0-rc.1, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.0.0-rc.1](https://www.jhipster.tech/documentation-archive/v8.0.0-rc.1).

 # Project description

+### Introduction
+This project harnesses artificial intelligence to provide support for dermatological diagnostics to healthcare professionals.
+Its aim is to enhance the accuracy of skin disorder diagnoses through advanced image analysis and machine learning techniques.
+The goal is to optimize dermatological care and streamline clinical decision-making.
+The platform prioritizes user-friendliness, featuring intuitive navigation and clear action prompts.
+User interfaces are designed to be easily understood and utilized by healthcare professionals, regardless of their level of technical expertise.
+It delivers clear visual responses to user actions, simplifying the skin disease diagnostic process for dermatologists.
+This is achieved by enabling direct queries to the ML model to obtain predicted disease results, along with the capability to prescribe based on the diagnosis.
+Additionally, the system facilitates appointment scheduling and provides a convenient way to view appointments, whether confirmed or pending.
+These functionalities are well-implemented, ensuring effectiveness and practicality in managing appointments.
+The platform not only enhances the diagnostic capabilities but also focuses on improving the overall user experience, making it a valuable tool for dermatological professionals in their daily operations.

 ### Project architecture
 The Dermatological Diagnostic Assistance Platform is built on a modern and scalable architecture using the JHipster framework.
 The architecture consists of